 Q. Will my daughter be missing the same lesson every week in order to attend her instrumental/vocal lesson?

 A. Teachers will always try to arrange their lessons on a rota basis so that your daughter will not be missing the same lesson each week.
-Occasionally when a teacher only has a few pupils this will not be possible, however as we have a two-week timetable system for class lessons this is rarely a problem.
+Occasionally when a teacher only has a few pupils this will not be possible.

 Q. Will my daughter be allowed out of class for her individual instrumental/vocal lessons?